Peki'in: State of Israel

 In July 2006, Peki'in was hit by Katyusha rockets launched by Hezbollah, causing significant damage to homes and orchards.

 In October 2007, riots broke out after the installation of a cellular antenna due to concerns that such antennas have been linked to an increase in cancer.
 Riot police fired bullets and gas grenades, which further angered the residents, who burned down the house of a Jewish family living in the village.
 In December 2007, the last Jewish family left the town after their car was torched.
 Only Margalit Zinati, a descendant of a Mustarabim family, has remained there to keep alive the memory of the town's vanishing Jewish heritage.

 In 2011, the Israeli government approved an aid program of NIS 680 million ($184M) for housing, education and tourism upgrades in Peki'in and other Druze communities in northern Israel.

+Demographics

+In 2022, 77.9% of the population was Druze, 21% was Christian and 1.1% was Muslim.

 Education and culture

 The Druze Youth Movement in Israel, a movement with 19 branches around the country and a membership of 12,000, has its headquarters in Peki'in.
 The founder of the movement is Hamad Amar, an Israeli Druze member of the Knesset from Shfaram, who established it to pass on Druze heritage to the younger generation while developing a sense of national Israeli pride.